tum-pbs/pbdl-book/others-intro.md

 =======================

 The next sections will give a shorter introduction to other topics that are highly interesting in the context of physics-based deep learning.
-These topic (for now) do not come with executable notebooks, but we will still point to existing open source implementations for each of them.
+These topics (for now) do not come with executable notebooks, but we will still point to existing open source implementations for each of them.